MrCoder/hpstr-jekyll-theme/_posts/2015-04-15-reactjs-for-angular-developer.md

 ---
 layout: post
-title: "Stop mocking, start newing"
+title: "ReactJs for angularJs developer"
 description: ""
 category:
-tags: []
+tags: [javascript, reactjs, angularjs]
 ---
-{% include JB/setup %}

-#ReactJs for angularJs developer

 I have just published [a blog on codepen](http://codepen.io/MrCoder/blog/reactjs-for-angularjs-developers).
 If you are an AngularJs developer and wonder if you should give ReactJs a try, check it out.